alana91/library-system/README.md

 **Known issues:**
 - Method to set debt when a loanDTO is updated is untested.
 Completely.
 I don't meant unit tests. :sweat:
 - Nonexistent validations
-- Code is complicated and messy
+- Wiring doesn't work when used in utils and actually breaks wiring elsewhere (?), so using singletons instead